-The pension payable to eligible executive officers is based on the years of credited service and a percentage of the average of the best three consecutive basic earnings (Average Earnings) at the date of retirement; for Réal Bélanger, this percentage is equal to 2.965% and his pension is limited to 60% of his Average Earnings while the percentage for Gilles Labbé is 2% and his pension is not limited.
+The pension payable to eligible executive officers is based on the years of credited service and a percentage of the average of the best three consecutive basic earnings (Average Earnings) at the date of retirement; for Réal Bélanger, this percentage is equal to 2.965% for his credited service up to age 60, subject to a maximum of 60% of his Average Earnings, and 2% thereafter, while the percentage for Gilles Labbé is 2% for all his credited service and his pension is not limited.
 The pension is payable at normal retirement date (first of the month coincident with or immediately following the executive's 65th birthday) or as early as the first of the month following age 55.
 Upon early retirement, the pension is reduced by 1⁄4 % for each month by which the early retirement date precedes the earliest of the following dates: executive's 60th birthday, executive's age plus continuous service equals 80, executive's continuous service equals 30 years.